zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-312_840.md

       - `ROOT.medium.GenericLanguageUseCaseOutReach.Relationship.Cooperation`
   - `ROOT.medium.GenericLanguageUseCaseOutReach.Redacteds`
 - Meta Language
-  - Prerequisite
-    - Reach at least P3 Level of all mainstream 5 languages, no more than P5 level
-    - Reach at least P1 Level of all peripheral 7 languages backed by 5-7 years' valid industry, academic, or role-based experience
-    - Overall proficiency in meta languages i.e. Data, Mathematics, and Product
-    - Related area for BCI, JSON/YAML, linguistics, information theory, and information circulation theory
-  - Evaluation Sample
-    - P9
-      - Scenario Test: *You're trapped in an alien world where others use flickering light to communicate, and you wondered in a mural showcasing an ancient made-up lanugage used by ancient alien species.
-Find a way home.*
   - `JSON` as Interpersonal Communication Medium
     - **LOCKED**: Requires at least 5-8 yrs of valid, high-quality general cloud computing, PR, Enterprise IT experience
     - BCI Integration